ashishmathew0297/ashishmathew0297.github.io/_posts/2024-09-06-deep-learning-self-study-3.md

 # Residual Networks (ResNets)

-When training deep neural networks, the problem of vanishing and exploding gradients is one of the biggest issues that one faces.
-I'd highly suggest looking back at the [previous blog]({{site.baseurl}}{% link _posts/2024-07-22-deep-learning-self-study-2.md %}) to recap on what these problems pose.

-However, to save you the time of going through that blog, the basic idea is that as we train a neural network, going through several layers of activations, the output values can either grow or shrink exponentially due to the weight matrices being scaled slightly smaller or larger with each layer that is passed, leading to a lot of performance issues when training the network.

-Weight initialization is one method of mitigating this issue as had been discussed before, but this can only help so much.
-As the depth and complexity of neural networks go into the several hundreds, it can get difficult to avoid these issues even with proper weight initialization strategies.
+When training a deep neural network the training is much slower as opposed to shallow networks.

+Imagine we have to train a neural network on a large amount of data.{% cite BryceResNets %} When initializing the network, we know that the weights are randomly initialized, and as the inputs are fed into each layer, they are multiplied with these randomly generated weights and fed into activations.
+This is done several times such that towards the output layers, we get random noise as none of the information we receive is related to the input.

+Now, when going through the backpropagation process, we compute the loss on the output and propagate it back through the network.
+We yet again face the same issue as before as the loss value later into the network do not inform the layers much about the inputs as their own inputs are noise.
+Hence, the gradients are also effectively scrambled and propagate noise back towards the input layers, even compounding it due to multiplications with weight matrices.

+This leads to a lot of problems when training the network as the backprop algorithm struggles to learn from the inputs.
+In addition the problem here isn't even something like overfitting which would have been diagnosed easily.

 This is where **Residual Networks** or **ResNets** come into the picture.

 ResNets {% cite BruntonResNets %} are one of the most important deep neural network architectures in the modern day.
-They find uses in several fields like image classification and ordinary differential equations
+They find uses in several fields like image classification and ordinary differential equations.
+They are also one of the main ingredients used in transformers, which find use in large language models such as ChatGPT.

-They introduce the idea of implementing a **skip connection**.
-This is done by taking the activations of a layer and feeding them to a layer later down the line alongside the already existing activations from the previous layer.
-This is what helps us build deeper neural networks.
+The main idea here is to create a way for data to arrive at later layers, hence making their inputs more meaningful, and also for loss gradients and their updates to have some meaning.

+This is done by introducing the idea of **skip connections** which allow for data to be propagated deeper into the network.

 ## The Residual Block

-ResNets are built upon a **residual block** which we will be discussing now.
+ResNets are built upon a **residual block**, where a few layers of the network are grouped up into blocks, and the input activations of these blocks are both fed through each of its layers and also around it.

 Consider a neural network modelling an input/output function with inputs $$x$$ and outputs $$y$$.
 The relationships can be shown as

 $$y = f(x)$$

-In resnets, instead of trying to learn the direct relationship mapping, we create a copy of the input $$x$$ and only model the difference between them and $$y$$ given as
+In ResNets, instead of trying to learn the direct relationship mapping, we create a copy of the input $$x$$ and only model the difference between them and $$y$$ given as

 $$y = x + f(x)$$

-This is because most of the features in the output $$y$$ is already present in the input and there is a small residual $$f(x)$$ capturing all the little features in the input
+This is because most of the features in the output $$y$$ is already present in the input and there is a only a small part in the form of the residual $$f(x)$$ capturing all the features in the input.

-Usually as we traverse down very deep neural network, it becomes hard to remember the original input $$x$$ over many layers.
-In many cases the output is similar to $$x$$ so it is important that it is not forgotten.
-ResNets help us train much deeper networks without forgetting the inputs at the final stages.

-Here the residual refers to the minute changes that occur to the inputs as one traverses down the network as opposed to the whole feature itself.
+Here the **residual** refers to the minute changes that occur to the inputs as one traverses down the network as opposed to the whole feature itself.

 Consider the layers below taken from a several layer deep neural network.